octabytes/octabytes.github.io/content/databases/relational-databases/clickhouses3.md

   iframe_website: /website-iframe/databases/relational-databases/clickhouses3
   dashboardImage: /images/databases/relational-databases/clickhouses3/screenshot-1.jpg
   short_description: ClickHouse + S3  is an open-source, column-oriented DBMS for online analytical processing.
-  description: ClickHouse + S3 is a high-performance columnar OLAP database management system for real-time analytics using SQL.
+  description: "ClickHouse + S3 is a high-performance columnar OLAP database management system for real-time analytics using SQL.
 It enables you to analyze data that is updated in real-time.
 ClickHouse's performance exceeds comparable column-oriented database management systems.
-It processes hundreds of millions to over a billion rows and tens of gigabytes of data per server per second.
+It processes hundreds of millions to over a billion rows and tens of gigabytes of data per server per second."
   features:
     - title: Top performance
-      description: ClickHouse supports "best in the industry" query performance, while reducing storage requirements through innovative use of columnar storage and compression.
+      description: "ClickHouse supports 'best in the industry' query performance, while reducing storage requirements through innovative use of columnar storage and compression."
     - title: Widely scalable
       description: ClickHouse was battle-tested in production, with linear horizontal scalability from single-server deployments to clusters with many thousands of nodes.
     - title: Highly reliable